 Arm Lift – Brachioplasty

 If the underside of your upper arms has developed sagging, droopy skin, or appears loose and full due to excess skin and fat, an arm lift may be right for you.
-In general, an arm lift reduces excess skin and underlying fat that occurs between the underarm region in the elbow, reshaping the arm to result in smoother skin and more normal contours.
+In general, an arm lift is a surgical procedure that reduces excess skin and underlying fat between the underarm region and elbow to create smoother skin and more normal contours.
 An arm lift results in a more toned and proportionate appearance, enhancing your self-confidence and expanding your fashion choices.
 The trade-off to your improved image is a resulting scar on the inside of your upper arm.

 You may find that you have loose, hanging underarm skin that is unable to be corrected with exercise.
-Here are some common reasons why patients consider an arm lift:
+Here are some common reasons why patients consider an arm lift in Albany, NY:

-- You have lost a significant amount of weight and are finished losing weight, but left with excessive underarm skin.
+- You have undergone massive weight loss and are finished losing weight, but left with excessive underarm skin.

 - You’re an adult with hanging underarm skin due to aging